A massive surge in billionaire wealth threatens our everyday lives and economy, from the rights of workers to the stability of the social safety net.

 For example:

-• Jeff Bezos built the Amazon ‘empire’.
-Amazon accounts for 80% or more of online purchases in Germany, France, the UK and Spain.
+- Jeff Bezos built the Amazon "empire."
+Amazon accounts for 70 percent or more of online purchases in Germany, France, the UK and Spain.

-In 2023–for the first time–more new billionaires got rich through inheritance than through entrepreneurship.
-All of the world’s billionaires younger than 30 inherited their wealth.
+Back in 2023–for the first time–more new billionaires got rich through inheritance than through entrepreneurship.
 The next three decades will see over 1,000 of today’s billionaires transfer more than $5.2 trillion to their heirs.
 Oxfam calculates that 36 percent of billionaire wealth is derived from inheritance.

 Worse still, this transfer will be largely untaxed.
 Oxfam’s analysis shows that two-thirds of countries don’t tax inheritance to direct descendants at all.
 Half the world’s billionaires live in countries with no inheritance tax on the money they will give to their children when they die.